coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 004.md

 [[Net]] asks [[Alice]] for some smokes on the down low - something Emerick definitely hears, and notices that Net wants kept on the dl.

-As we enter the safehouse [[Seo Tae-Woo]] is on the couch reviewing a screamsheet and Alice puts the smash on the table.
+As we enter the safehouse [[Seo]] is on the couch reviewing a screamsheet and Alice puts the smash on the table.
 There is a scuffle upstairs that sounds like some light fighting.
 Torrent sprints upstairs and hears [[Juice]] talking, clearly expressing to someone they had better have "all of it" next week.
 When asked, Juice clarifies that the next shipment is coming.

 [[Emerick]] asks if everything is okay and Charles says that it's all fine.
 Emerick knows it 100% is not but says nothing, simply staring at him for a moment too long, then shrugs and says okay.
 During this exchange, Net does get a cigarette from Alice, and then introduces [[Cipher]] to everyone.